kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/intro.md

 ### Knowledge Skills
 Skill Checks that are based on academic knowledge might require you to have spent some time studying or have ready access to a source of knowledge.
 Even with proper academic training, your Final Skill Roll cannot exceed a value that is more than 8 points greater than your current Final Skill Value unless you are near a source of knowledge and spend some time researching.

-If you have not spent time studying, your Base Skill Value is less than 1, your Final Skill Roll cannot exceed Easy (4).
+If you have not spent time studying and your Base Skill Value is 0, your Final Skill Roll cannot exceed the Easy (4) Degree.

 ### Wearing Armor
 When you are wearing heavy armor that you have not had proper training to maneuver in, you gain a Natural Penalty.
 See the Wear Armor Skill for more details.